Race Course Certification

 THE MEASURING WHEEL: (Shown to the left)

-5Kevents members utilize a measuring wheel to accurately record the distance needed from start to finish.
+5Kevents members may utilize a measuring wheel to accurately record the distance needed from start to finish or a tool called the Jones Counter.
 USTAF measures the shortest distance as should our members For the most part, 5K Run/Walks do not need to be USTAF Certified, but again should always be properly measured.
 DO NOT rely on your GPS to record distances.
 There are too many factors that cause issues while using GPS.

 Instructions to have your course certified are shown below as well as detailed instructions for measuring your route: